Skip to content

 How is traction alopecia treated?

-According to most sources, the best way to treat traction alopecia is by prevention.
-This includes letting your hair fall and rest without tension.
+According to most sources, the best way to treat traction alopecia is by prevention.4 This includes letting your hair fall and rest without tension.
 If hair damage has already started, but hasn’t caused permanent loss, then doctors often recommend behavioural changes and one or more medications such as Minoxidil.
-However, when traction alopecia has caused hair loss, then one of the options to treat the affected area is a hair transplant.
+However, when traction alopecia has caused hair loss, one of the options to treat the affected area is a hair transplant.

 What is a hair transplant?